coordt/labtest/docs/reference/configuration.rst

 Experiment Configuration
 ========================

 In order for LabTest to create an experiment, it needs a little bit of information about your project.
-LabTest :ref:`requires <configuration:required configuration options>` very little configuration, but allows for lots of :ref:`customization <configuration:optional configuration options>`\ .
+LabTest :ref:`requires <reference/configuration:required configuration options>` very little configuration, but allows for lots of :ref:`customization <reference/configuration:optional configuration options>`\ .

 Automatic configuration files